1. What is Sufism

 — Hazrat Inayat Khan

-The Inayati Order operates internationally through a network of centers, and offers a number of programs and activities.
-Lightsong is affiliated with the Inayati Order in all of its activities.
+The Inayatiyya operates internationally through a network of centers, and offers a number of programs and activities.
+Lightsong Inayatiyya is affiliated with the Inayatiyya International in all of its activities.

 *Inayat is an Arabic word meaning ‘kindness’ or ‘grace.’
 In a spiritual context, it refers to the compassionate grace of God bestowed upon creation.
-It is also the given name of the spiritual founder of the Inayati Order, Hazrat Inayat Khan.
+It is also the given name of the spiritual founder of the Inayatiyya International – Hazrat Inayat Khan.
 Among Sufis, lineages of spiritual teaching and practice often take their names from their founders.
-Thus, the lineages which trace their origins to Hazrat Inayat Khan are generally known as Inayati lineages.
-The Inayati Order is the name of the organization representing the Inayati lineage passed directly from Hazrat Inayat Khan to his son, Pir Vilayat Inayat Khan, and currently led by his grandson, Pir Zia Inayat-Khan.
+Thus, the lineages which trace their origins to Hazrat Inayat Khan are generally known as Inayatiyya lineages.
+The Inayatiyya is the name of the organization representing the Inayati lineage passed directly from Hazrat Inayat Khan to his son, Pir Vilayat Inayat Khan, and currently led by his grandson, Pir Zia Inayat-Khan.